To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 - Expensive – Because they are pricy, we recommend getting a holder to help lengthen how long they last.

 - Smelly – while dogs might enjoy the smell, many people find the odor offensive.
 Luckily there are odorless bully sticks available.
 We give our top picks for both in our reviews below.

 You have several options for bully sticks.
-We pick the best brand bully sticks based on reviews, ingredients, value, popularity, and more.
-Click on the menu below to jump to a particular category, or keep scrolling to read all of our bully sticks for dogs reviews.
+We pick the best brand bully sticks based on reviews, ingredients, value, popularity, etc. Click on the menu below to jump to a particular category, or keep scrolling to read all of our bully sticks for dogs reviews.

-Note before you buy: you should get bully sticks that are 6″ for small and medium dogs and 12″ for larger dogs.
-If the bully sticks are too big, your dog can’t chew them; if they are too small, your dog could choke.
+Before you buy: you should get bully sticks that are 6″ for small and medium dogs and 12″ for larger dogs.
+If the bully sticks are too big, your dog can’t chew them; your dog could choke if they are too small.

 Nature Gnaws’ extra-thin natural dog chews are the perfect size for puppies.
 Because they are soft, these sticks are more gentle on a puppy’s teeth.
 Nature Gnaws partners with farms in South America to source their beef, and they clean their chews without chemicals (only water).
 All bully sticks go to a certified food-safety lab, and each chew is hand-inspected to ensure high quality.
 Plus, they’re packaged in the U.S.